hphelion/documentation/moonshot/install.create-cloud.md

 5. Click <b>More</b> against each node to display a drop-down list.

 6. Select <b>Allocate Node</b>.
 This installs the OS and completes the setup and configuration of nodes so that services can be deployed.
-The nodes go through different states like Not Allocated, Hardware, Installed, Installing, Installed, Readying and Finalizing, before displaying the Allocated state. **Note: It may take around 12+ minutes for each node to get allocated.
+The nodes go through different states like Not Allocated, Hardware, Installing, Installed, Readying and Finalizing, before displaying the Allocated state. **Note: It may take around 12+ minutes for each node to get allocated.

 7. (Optional) Click <b>Alias</b> to view the details of the nodes.